-A model of collaboration for 18 years, the Minnesota Partnership for Biotechnology and Medical Genomics (the Partnership) has brought together researchers from the University of Minnesota and Mayo Clinic to advance research aimed at improving the economic and human health of our state.
-The 2020 Legislature demonstrated its continued support of the Partnership by authorizing the base appropriation of roughly \$8 million annually.
+A model of collaboration for 19 years, the Minnesota Partnership for Biotechnology and Medical Genomics (the Partnership) has brought together researchers from the University of Minnesota and Mayo Clinic to advance research aimed at improving the economic and human health of our state.
+The 2021 Legislature demonstrated its continued support of the Partnership by authorizing the base appropriation of roughly \$8 million annually.

-Research in cancer, SARS-CoV-2 (the virus that causes COVID-19), and gene editing dominated the Partnership's research grant program in 2020.
-Six projects were awarded roughly \$6.5 million to research new treatments for disease and develop novel diagnostics.
-The projects include:
+Research in cancer, atrial fibrillation, brain mapping, and liver disease dominated the Partnership's research grant program in 2021.
+Five projects were awarded roughly \$4.5 million to research new treatments for disease and develop novel diagnostics.
+The titles of the projects are as follows: